Our review of Paper Mario: The Thousand-Year Door, developed by Nintendo. Available now for Nintendo Switch.

 Paper Mario has always been about reinvention, each new game spinning off in wildly new directions, even as the cartoonish aesthetic and RPG backbone remain.

-For The Thousand-Year Door, the series is at its peak Action-RPG form, centering the action around a new rhythm/timing-based mechanic which improves upon the more traditional turn-based combat of its predecessor.
+With The Thousand-Year Door, the series is at its peak Action-RPG form, centering the action around a new rhythm/timing-based mechanic which improves upon the more traditional turn-based combat of its predecessor.
 (After TTYD, the series would stray further and further from its RPG roots, morphing into more of an action-adventure title.)
-This time out, Mario and (occasionally playable) allies are taking on the new threat of the X-Nauts, alien invaders who have – wait for it – kidnapped Princess Peach.
+This time out, Mario and some occasionally playable allies take on the new threat of the X-Nauts, alien invaders who have – wait for it – kidnapped Princess Peach.

 FUNNY PAPERS